gmcvitti/biolib-matlab-coder-toolchain/README.md

 [setup.mlx](https://github.com/biolibtech/biolib-matlab-coder-toolchain/edit/updating-toolchain/setup.mlx)

-The last step is to upload the WASM file as an emscripten module in a BioLib application, just like in the previous example now also on [BioLib](https://biolib.com/laurabiolib/BioLib-MATLAB-ToolChain/).
-One can learn how to create your first BioLib application [here](https://biolib.com/docs/building-applications/creating-your-first-application) and share it with fellow developers and bioinformaticians.
+The last step is to upload the WASM file,  `biolib_main.wasm`, as an emscripten module in a BioLib application, just like in the previous example now also on [BioLib](https://biolib.com/laurabiolib/BioLib-MATLAB-ToolChain/).
+You can learn how to create your first BioLib application [here](https://biolib.com/docs/building-applications/creating-your-first-application) and share it with fellow developers and bioinformaticians.